AD1529/Moodle-xAPI-Consolidation/README.md

 Please be aware that you can use various names depending on your needs, but you have to rename them by respecting the fields in the `src.algorithms.transforming.py` file.

-The name file should contain two columns: the name of the course and the id.
+The name's file should contain two columns: the name of the courses and their id.
 The `src/datasets` folder contains examples of the expected files.

 Export all files into *CSV* format.